Time-Domain Moment Matching for Second-Order Systems [Extended Version]: Introduction

+with $2n$ finite poles in the symmetric\footnote{A set of complex numbers is symmetric if and only if, for any element in the set, the complex-conjugate counterpart is also in the set, including multiplicities.} set

-In real applications, the model description \eqref{sys:2o} often has a high dimension $n$, which requires a large amount of computational resources and thus hinders simulation, prediction, and control of these systems.
-Therefore, model reduction techniques for large-scale second-order dynamical systems has been paid increasing attention, and reduced order models are indispensable for efficient analysis and optimization of these structured systems.
+with $|\Omega| = 2n$.\\ In real applications, the model description \eqref{sys:2o} often has a high dimension $n$, requiring a large amount of computational resources and thus hindering simulation, prediction, and control of such systems.
+Therefore, model reduction techniques for second-order dynamical systems of high dimensions have received increasing attention, and reduced order models are indispensable for efficient analysis and optimization of the structured systems.